 This prayer was adapted by Odyssey ministries in the following video.
 Putting prayers like this to music with photos is a practice that I find very faith building.
 Perhaps it is a practice you would like to enter into during this Lenten season.

-And our Lenten meditation from 2012
+And our Lenten meditation video from 2012 below:

 The featured music: “O Redemptor” from the CD “Prayers of St. Brendan” by Jeff Johnson